jredenius/HD2SDGK/README.md

 3) In HD2SDGK.config, selectorRows/Colums affects the webpage layout.

-# Stratagem combos
+# Stratagem Hotkeys
-StratConfig.json contains the key combos.
-I'll try to keep this up-to-date as new Strats are release.
+StratConfig.json contains the hotkeys.
+I'll try to keep this up-to-date as new Stratagem Hotkeys are release.
 The app automatically checks for updates.

 If you want to modify this yourself:
 1) Add a new item under "strats" in your prefered category.
 2) The name doesn't have to match the in-game strat name, but there must be an .png image that matches the name used in the config in the StratImages folder.
 3) Leave the "image" property set to an empty string.
 This is populated automatically when the program starts.
-4) Set the key combo using the Home + Direction keywords.
+4) Set the hotkeys using the Home + Direction keywords.

 # Screenshots
 ![image](https://github.com/jredenius/HD2SDGK/assets/22848915/9c7acc21-ef16-4f49-9919-d7cbacfc7236)